-The Puffco Peak is a new kind of e-rig, aiming to bowl you over with high-tech functionality.
+The Puffco Peak is an e-rig, aiming to bowl you over with high-tech functionality.
 It has four heat settings, allowing you to find your preferred sweet spot.
-If you do another dab while the bowl is still hot, the Peak's "intelligent temperature calibration" adjusts the heating time to maintain temperature.
+If you do another dab while the bowl is still hot, the Peak’s “intelligent temperature calibration” adjusts the heating time to maintain temperature.
 From cold, it takes about 20 seconds to heat up the ceramic bowl.
 The battery lasts through 30 dabs and takes two hours to charge fully.
-Given the steep price point of $379.99, this device is suited to those who are looking to make a legitimate investment.
-It's a highly functional e-rig and is certainly beautiful from a design standpoint.
+Given the popularity, the price has come down to $299.99, this device is suited to those who are looking to make a legitimate investment.
+It’s a highly functional e-rig and is certainly beautiful from a design standpoint.

 Lose the Torch, Gain Portability

-A dab setup isn't terrifically portable, either, as it involves a torch of varying size and a large bit of glass.
-Many battery-powered e-nails, like the Boost and the Bolt, have the distinct advantage of being highly portable.
-It's such an integral part of their design that the kits come in portable cases for dabbing on the go.
+A dab setup isn’t terrifically portable, either, as it involves a torch of varying size and a large bit of glass.
+Many battery-powered e-nails, like the Boost, have the distinct advantage of being highly portable.
+It’s such an integral part of their design that the kits come in portable cases for dabbing on the go.
 Friends will be impressed when you show up to the party with a lean, mean electronic dabbing machine.

 A Worthwhile Investment